Well-being

 • Where is your heart leading you?

-It can be difficult to thoughtfully answer these questions in the beginning.
+It can be challenging to answer these questions thoughtfully in the beginning.

-Sometimes you are swept up by emotions, thoughts, and memories, and are unclear what will calm your anxieties and fears.
+Sometimes, you are swept up by emotions, thoughts, and memories and it is unclear what will calm your anxieties and fears.

 Longing for food can seem uncontrollable at times.

-The way out is to allow yourself some space, a break, to figure out what you need and how to nurture yourself as you experience it.
+The way out is to allow yourself some space and figure out what you need and how to nurture yourself as you experience it.

 Give yourself time and space to let the questions simmer.
 Give yourself the gift of thoughtfulness.